tsurovec/thecatch-2023/5-miscellaneous/b_arkanoid.md

 Nmap done: 1 IP address (1 host up) scanned in 45.91 seconds
 ```

-There's the game itself on port 8000 which isn't very interesting and unauthenticated JMX RMI on ports 60001 (register) and 60002 (TODO)
+There's the game itself on port 8000 which isn't very interesting and unauthenticated JMX RMI on ports 60001 (registry) and 60002.

 I tried several tools for scanning/attackng JMX RMI with the best results from https://github.com/qtc-de/remote-method-guesser which also conveniently comes with a Docker image (`docker pull ghcr.io/qtc-de/remote-method-guesser/rmg:4.4.0`).